Contrast-Security-OSS/docs/content/contribute/Contribute.md

 tags: "contribute OpenDocs Github"
 }-->

 **Want to contribute to OpenDocs?**  Great!
-We want to make it easy so below you'll find some general guidelines to help YOU help US.
+We want to make it easy so below you'll find some general guidelines to help YOU help us.
 Thanks in advance!

 ## Reporting Bugs